llaske/sugarizer-server/README.md

 * Run the downloaded Node.js .pkg Installer
 * Run the installer, including accepting the license, selecting the destination, and authenticating for the install.
 * To ensure Node.js has been installed, run node -v in your terminal - you should get something like v8.9.4
+* npm is distributed with Node.js- which means that when you install Node.js, you automatically get npm installed on your computer.

 **Installing MongoDb**
 * Download the MongoDB .tar.gz tarball from [here](https://www.mongodb.com/download-center/community?jmp=docs "here").